ismo-karkkainen/openapi-sourcetools/README.md

 Intended use is to keep common components in one file and add them to multiple API documents to avoid information duplication.
 Also applies to adding health check path or similar.

+Tags are merged based on tag name only.
+Servers are merged based on url only.

 ## openapi-modifypaths

 Takes a document and allows, adding, deleting, or replacing path prefixes.